saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 7.  **Customize AI Chat (Optional):** Before chatting, use the dropdowns above the chat interface to select your preferred **AI Persona** and **Response Length**.
 8.  **Chat with AI:** Below the analysis report, a chat interface will appear.
 You can now ask questions about the video, its comments, or related topics.
 The AI will use all available context and your chosen persona/length preferences to provide informed answers.
 9.  **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
 A PDF file will be generated and downloaded to your device.
 10. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
 Here, you can browse all past video analyses, search by video title, creator, or keywords, and click on any entry to view its full blog post.
-From a blog post, you can also easily navigate back to the library or start a new video analysis.
+11. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly transition to the analysis page with the blog post's context pre-loaded, ready for conversation.

 ## 4. Value Proposition
 SentiVibe provides immense value by:
 *   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation. **Significantly reduces redundant AI and API costs by reusing past analyses.**
+*   **Enhanced Reliability:** The API key rotation mechanism ensures continuous operation even if individual free API keys hit their rate limits, providing a more robust and uninterrupted service.
 *   **Gaining Deeper Understanding:** Offers AI-driven insights and interactive conversations that go beyond surface-level reading, incorporating direct audience feedback and broader context.
 *   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences.
 *   **Informing Strategy:** Helps content creators understand what resonates with their audience, marketers to gauge campaign reception, and researchers to analyze public opinion with a more complete picture.